osg-htc/osg-htc.github.io/_posts/2021-03-09-HTCondorWeek.md

 ---
-title: "Save the Date for the Upcoming HT Condor Week"
+title: "Save the Date for the Upcoming HTCondor Week"
 date: 2021-03-09T12:00:00+00:00
 publish: true
 ---